 Our school development plan follows the structure of the Ofsted judgements.

-To promote an outdoor learning approach as an entitlement for all children in all year groups
+- To continue to develop an outdoor learning approach as an entitlement for all children in all year groups.

 Section 2: Behaviour & Attitudes

 - To reduce the Persistent Absenteeism across the school .

 - To improve pupil engagement and satisfaction of lunchtimes.

 - To enhance pupil’s character education – including their identity, resilience, confidence and independence – and help them know how to keep physically and mentally healthy.